 Uses the file with the name "FILENAME" from the "custom" folder to replace the LISTSERV Maestro logo image that is shown on the login page when the Maestro User Interface or Administration Hub is not accessible: Under normal conditions, the login page only shows the image in the header bar, plus the edit fields for the login.
 However, if the Maestro User Interface or Administration Hub is locked by the administrator or is for other reasons not correctly running, the login page displays this logo and a short message text, instead of the login edit fields.
-This logo image should be about $\underline{113 \times 113}$ \underline{pixels} in size, but the size may vary (within reasonable limits).
-If you do not include this key, a version of the LISTSERV Maestro logo will be used.
+This logo image should be about $113 \times 113$ pixels in size, but the size may vary (within reasonable limits).
+If this key is not included, a version of the LISTSERV Maestro logo will be used.